seatgeek/hashi-helper/README.md

 #### `edit-file < file name >`

-Edit any Keybase PGP-encrypted `hcl` configuration file `< file name >` with editor specified in `.hashi-helper-config.pgp` `encrypted-hcl-config:  editor:` block, or `$EDITOR` environment variable, or `pico` (in that order).
+Edit any Keybase PGP-encrypted `hcl.pgp` configuration file `< file name >` with editor specified in `.hashi-helper-config.yml.pgp` `encrypted-hcl-config:  editor:` block, or `$EDITOR` environment variable, or `pico` (in that order).
 File is decrypted, the external editor invoked, and re-encrypted post-edit.
 All temporary files are deleted.

-This may be used to edit the `hashi-helper` config file itself (`~/.hashi-helper-config.pgp` / `$HASHIHELPER_CONFIG_FILE`) and may optionally be paired with `--use-keybase-team`.
+This may be used to edit the `hashi-helper` config file itself (`~/.hashi-helper-config.yml.pgp` / `$HASHIHELPER_CONFIG_FILE`) and may optionally be paired with `--use-keybase-team`.
 When used to edit the `hashi-helper` config file, this functionality is equivalent to `vault-profile-edit`.

 If `< file name >` does not exist, a new file will be created.